kolibril13/plywood-gallery/README.md

 * **Normal:**
 Show usage of imports and functions that you've made in the header cell.
 WARNING: All normal cells should ALWAYS be independent of each other.
 Try to not change variables in these cells, and if you have to, make sure to not use them in other normal cells agian.
 If you need to use them again, make sure to rest their value before adding another "Normal cell".
 This is crutial, because a user should always be able to run the cell in the combination "Header+Normal"
 * **Dependend**:
 The purpose of this cell is to show slight changes of function calls or post-processing of what happend in a "Normal cell".
 It should only have a very few lines of code, and only change as few parameters as possible.
-That makes it possible, to see the slight visual adjustments in plots, and then easyly associate the codechanges with the visual changes.
+That makes it possible, to see the slight visual adjustments in plots, and than easyly associate the codechanges with the visual changes.
 "Dependend" Cells can be run in the combination "Header+Normal+Dependend", but also "Header+Normal+Dependend+Dependend".

-**SideNote**: Currently, Sphinx documentation suffers from cluttering: Most useres want to have one line of code to see how to apply
+**Side Note: Why is this useful?**
+Current sphinx documentation of scipy, matplotlib, scikit image etc. have really nice examples, but they might complex and convoluted (E.g. [this matplotlib example](https://matplotlib.org/stable/gallery/shapes_and_collections/artist_reference.html#sphx-glr-gallery-shapes-and-collections-artist-reference-py)   with 91 lines of code).
+This new gallery approach as the potential to declutter graphical examples drastically, by splitting them into small chuncs that are easy to gasp.
+The user will only see the lines s/he needs and does not have to bother about the rest.
+And in case that the user wants to go more in depth, there is still the Header cell.
-As this adds an extra layer of complexity in the writing process of documentation, the benefit can be tremendous:
+Of course, writing a plywood style gallery adds an extra layer of completity, but the the benefit can be tremendous: Users don't have to fight their way to a code jungle anymore, but they get nicely served what they where looking for.

 # Outlook:
 As soon as you have your gallery, it will be easy to create vs Code extensions from it:
 *Add Screenrecording Here*

 # Tips and Tricks: